Thet-Tun-Aung/OnePlus6T_OOS10_FontMagisk/README.md

 # OnePlus6T_OOS10_FontMagisk
 Font replacement magisk module for one plus 6t Oxygen 10

-This is repo  is to fixed not correct Zawdecode font such as conflicting with"   ် " and "  ျ  " in Oneplus 6t android 10 based oxygen only.
+This is repo  is to fixed incorrect Zawdecode font such as conflicting with"   ် " and "  ျ  " in Oneplus 6t android 10 based oxygen only.

 **Root Needed**